Viktor Rydberg: Biography

 Viktor Rydberg was of humble parentage.
-One biographer notes that: "He had a hard struggle to satisfy the thirst for learning which was a leading passion of his life, but he finally attained distinction in several fields of scholarship."
 He was the son of a soldier turned prison guard, Johan Rydberg, and a midwife, Hedvig Düker.
 Viktor Rydberg had two brothers and three sisters.
 In 1834 his mother died during a cholera epidemic.
 Her death broke the spirit of his father, who yielded to hypochondria and alcoholism, contributing towards his loss of employment and the family's apartment, forcing authorities to board young Viktor out to a series of foster homes, one of which burnt down, further traumatizing the youth.
+From 1838 to 1847, Rydberg attended grammar school, and studied law at the University of Lund from 1851 to 1852.
+Due to financial reasons, his university studies ended after one year without a degree.
+Afterward, he took a job as a private tutor.

 Despite his economic status, Rydberg was recognized for his talents.
-From 1838 to 1847, Rydberg attended grammar school, and studied law at the university in Lund from 1851 to 1852.
-Due to financial reasons, his university studies ended after one year, without a degree.
-Afterward, he took a job as a private tutor.
+One biographer notes that: "He had a hard struggle to satisfy the thirst for learning which was a leading passion of his life, but he finally attained distinction in several fields of scholarship."
 In 1855, he was offered work at the Göteborgs Handels- och Sjöfartstidning, a newspaper in Gothenburg, where he remained employed for more than 20 years.
 It was during this time that his first novels saw print.
 He soon became a central figure of late Romanticism in Sweden, and Sweden's most famous living author.

 Throughout his adult life, Rydberg was active in politics.
 In 1859, he wrote a pamphlet on national defense, which inspired the "Sharpshooter's movement", a voluntary militia of some political importance during the 1860s.
 In 1870, he took a controversial pro-German stance during the Franco-Prussian War.
 Representing the traditional economic system of Sweden, from 1870 to 1872, Rydberg was a member of the Swedish Parliament as a supporter of the Lantmanna Party.
 Having been a supporter of the Jewish cause since his youth, it was MP Viktor Rydberg who gave the keynote speech in the parliamentary debate to enact a law granting all non-Lutherans full civil rights.
 He worked diligently for working-class people and in 1906 his works on the labor question in both prose and poetry were regarded as part of the "treasury of this class."
 He also advocated language reform, purging foreign words from the Swedish language, particularly those of German origin.
 Around this time, he advocated a more Germanic spelling of his own name: Viktor, as opposed to Victor.